Plagiarism Policy

 Editorial Handling Procedure

-- Formal Investigation: For cases of suspected serious misconduct, the journal follows the COPE Flowcharts to ensure a fair resolution.
+- Formal Investigation: For cases of suspected serious misconduct, the journal follows the.
+COPE Flowcharts to ensure a fair resolution.

 Author Responsibilities